Understanding your Property boundaries is an integral part of home ownership.

 For the added level of assurance and peace of mind, please contact Arc Surveys before you build a fence to have a licensed Surveyor determine your property boundaries.

-Visit the links below for more tips Property line Surveys and municipal bylaws
+Visit the link below for more tips on Property line Surveys.

-Find more information on the City of Calgary website
+Visit the link below for more information on Fence Construction within the City of Calgary.

-Find more information on the City of Red Deer website
+Visit the link below for more information on Fence Construction within the City of Red Deer.

 Portions of this information was supplied, with permission, courtesy of the Alberta Land Surveyors’ Association.